processing/pr05-grant/README.md

 We are committed to assembling a diverse and inclusive group of coding professionals.
 Therefore we particularly encourage applications by individuals from communities historically underrepresented or marginalized in tech fields due to race, gender, class, sexuality, immigration/documentation status, age, geographical location, or disability.
 Our goal is to assemble a group of grantees that reflects global diversity and brings a variety of perspectives to the development work.

 ### Stipend
 The stipend for the 2024 `pr05` grant program is $10,000 USD.
 Payment of the stipend will be made in four installments: $2,500 USD paid at the start of your project, the remaining split throughout the program, and the remainder upon its completion.
-A grantee must complete the program requirements for the stipend to be paid in full.
+Full payment of the grant requires complete and active participation in the program, including cohort meetings, town halls, regular meetings with mentors, and successful evaluations.

 ### Program Timeline
 Processing Foundation Grantees are expected to commit 200 hours to proposed projects, between July 1st and November 15th, 2024.
 The 200 hours must take place during this timeline.